shweta345/TYPO3CMS-CheatSheets/Documentation/CheatSheets.rst

 *by Xavier Perseguers*

 This overview presents the different stdWrap properties of a menu.
-It uses the menu type "HMENU" as an example to demonstrate where they are applied.
+It uses the menu type "HMENU" as an example to demonstrate where the properties are applied.

 * `Download <https://github.com/TYPO3-Documentation/TYPO3CMS-CheatSheets/tree/master/Resources/Public/CheatSheets/stdwrap-menu.png>`__
 * `Edit <https://github.com/TYPO3-Documentation/TYPO3CMS-CheatSheets/tree/master/Resources/Public/CheatSheets/stdwrap-menu.png>`__